cfiutak1/HackBU-Intro-to-ML/Part 1 - Introduction to Machine Learning with scikit-learn.md

 ### 📚 Further Reading
-For an exhaustive list of the machine learning algorithms scikit-learn has to offer, check out [this page in their documentation] (https://scikit-learn.org/stable/supervised_learning.html).
+For an exhaustive list of the machine learning algorithms scikit-learn has to offer, check out [this page in their documentation](https://scikit-learn.org/stable/supervised_learning.html).
 Machine learning algorithms are not one size fits all - different problems require different algorithms.
 There are many cases where linear regression will outperform logistic regression, for instance, so it's good to understand the various types of machine learning algorithms.